groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/net/_index.en.md

       # more_feature_loop
       - title: "Redact your Classified Data with Ease & Control"
         content: |
-          GroupDocs.Redaction for .NET API grants you complete control over how you want to hide or erase ‎your important classified information from supported document.
-To use our Redaction API is pretty ‎simple and straight forward.
+          GroupDocs.Redaction for .NET API grants you complete control over how you want to hide or erase your important classified information from supported document.
+To use our Redaction API is pretty simple and straight forward.

-          In following example, we load a supported document, redact out any ‎text, matching "2 digits, space or nothing, 2 digits, again space and 6 digits" (such as 12 34 567890) with a blue color box using ‎C#.
-Once that is done, it saves the document in its original format by renaming it with an added suffix “_Redacted”:‎
+          In following example, we load a supported document, redact out any text, matching "2 digits, space or nothing, 2 digits, again space and 6 digits" (such as 12 34 567890) with a blue color box using C#.
+Once that is done, it saves the document in its original format by renaming it with an added suffix “_Redacted”:

           ```cs
           // Create an instance of Redactor class
           using (Redactor redactor = new Redactor("sample.docx"))
-          {‎
+          {
             // Apply redaction
             redactor.Apply(new RegexRedaction("\\d{2}\\s*\\d{2}[^\\d]*\\d{6}", new ReplacementOptions(System.Drawing.Color.Blue)));
             redactor.Save();
-          ‎}‎
+          }
           ```

 ############################# Support ############################